JVMerlino/Myrddin/README.md

-Myrddin v0.93 Release Notes -- 4/18/25
+Myrddin v0.94 Release Notes -- 12/9/25
 --------------------------------------------------------------------------------
 Myrddin is a winboard-compliant chess engine to a reasonable degree.
 It supports protover 1 primarily to support the Chessmaster interface, and also protover 2.

-Version 0.93 plays approximately 3150 ELO (CCRL) at 1 CPU, 3155 at 4 CPU against chess engines, and probably 100-200 points higher against humans.
-This is an improvement of approximately 50 points compared to version 0.92.
+Version 0.94 plays approximately 3175 ELO (CCRL) at 1 CPU and probably 100-200 points higher against humans.
+This is an improvement of approximately 70 points compared to version 0.93.

-**KNOWN ISSUES: Version 0.93 has a bug such that requesting more than 1GB of transposition hash memory will cause significantly worse play.
-This will be fixed in the next release.**

 The following winboard commands are supported:\
 protover\